dlwicksell/VPE/README.md

    routines in this repository rather than the release).
 2. Clone the [OSEHRA VistA](https://github.com/OSEHRA/VistA) repository for the VistA testing framework.
+3. Install the latest M-Unit (1.6) from https://github.com/ChristopherEdwards/M-Unit
+   (importing routines only -- not installing KIDS build -- is fine)
+4. Install python3 and pip3
+5. Install Pexpect requirements by typing `pip install -r VistA/requirements.txt`
+6. Set environment variables for your VistA instance.
+For GT.M, you need `gtmroutines`, `gtm_dist`, and `gtmgbldir`.
+For Caché, you need CACHE_INSTANCE and CACHE_NAMESPACE
-3. Run the following command, modifying the PYTHONPATH to include the `Python/vista` path in the [OSEHRA VistA](https://github.com/OSEHRA/VistA) repository.
+7. Run the following command, modifying the PYTHONPATH to include the `Python/vista` path in the [OSEHRA VistA](https://github.com/OSEHRA/VistA) repository

 ```
 PYTHONPATH=$PYTHONPATH:../VistA/Python/vista python3 tests/VPE_test.py -c ON -cs 'XV*,-XVIR*' /tmp/